Internships & Fellowships

 - Smarter Than Car (Vienna, Austria)

 Academic Year Internships

-For students completing their community engaged learning requirement outside of approved courses or individual internships, communication with the Urban Studies Director of Community Engaged Learning is required.
+For students completing their community engaged learning requirement outside of approved courses or individual internships, communication with the Urban Studies Co-Director is required.
 Students must complete the Placement Objectives Agreement.

 With prior approval, students may arrange their community engaged learning experience under the auspices of one of the following: